Quick Answer

 SMU Shenzhen Hospital

-Signed strategic cooperation with 10 commercial health insurers.
-Launched Shenzhen's first 'Medical Insurance + Commercial Insurance' one-stop service center in Dec 2025.
+Signed agreements with 15+ commercial insurers.
+Holds international hospital accreditation, recognized by Prudential, AIA, MSH, and AXA.
+Launched Shenzhen's first 'Medical Insurance + Commercial Insurance' one-stop service center in Dec 2025, pioneering seamless cross-border insurance settlement.
 Hotline: 400-880-8820 (CN/EN/Cantonese).

 Insurance Partners by Category